TureCatedu/GSoc-2026/README.md

 ```

 These commands move the active scroll area to the beginning or end.
 Scroll areas clamp their offset to the available content and render a vertical track and thumb when the content exceeds the viewport.

-### FFX (`ext/ffx.rb`)

-An experimental transpiler that converts Ruby FFI definitions into **C extensions** with JIT‑friendly trampolines.
-It shadows the `ffi` gem and emits a C source file where each function has an `_impl` variant and an `_asm` trampoline containing:

-- A jump to the implementation
-- Magic bytes `0x46464930`
-- Argument count & type‑byte sequence
-- The function name (null‑terminated)

-This enables a ZJIT to **inline FFI calls** at runtime by scanning the compiled `.so` for those signatures.

 ### CLI builder (`build_cli.rb`)